-1 Module name Module 4: Theories of Educational Quality II (compulsory) 5 ECTS 2 Courses Seminar: Quality of teaching (2 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 4 >Theories of Educational Quality II< examine the two quality dimensions at schools: teaching.
-In dealing different aspects of teaching quality, it also addresses the teacher professionalism. ng with 6 Educational goals and learning outcome Students Are familiar with criteria for analysing teaching quality Are able to apply these criteria in the observation of lessons Practice their skills in lesson observation Improve their skill in giving positive feedback Know the basics of educational science, especially educational quality Are able to evaluate educational quality at different levels Are familiar with different methods of establishing educational 7 Recommended prerequisites quality at class level.
-Module 3 8 Intended stage in the degree course (recommendation) 2 nd semester 9 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 10 examinations Oral examination (30 minutes) 11 Composition of grade 100% oral exam 12 Frequency Only summer semester 13 Workload Attendance: 30 h Self study: 120 h 14 One semester Language English 16 Preparatory reading list Shulmann, L. S. (2004): The Wisdom of Practice.
-Essays on Teaching, Learning and Learning to Teach.
-Vol.1., San Francisco: John Wiley & Sons.
+1 Module name Module 4: Theories of Educational Quality II (compulsory) 5 ECTS 2 Courses Seminar: Quality of teaching (2 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordina- tor Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 4 >Theories of Educational Quality II< examines one of the two quality dimensions at schools: teaching.
+In dealing with different aspects of teaching quality, it also addresses theories of teacher professionalism.
+6 Educational goals and learning outcome Students Are familiar with criteria for analysing teaching quality Are able to apply these criteria in the observation of lessons Practice their skills in lesson observation Improve their skill in giving positive feedback Know the basics of educational science, especially educational quality Are able to evaluate educational quality at different levels Are familiar with different methods of establishing educational 7 Recommended prerequisites quality at class level.
+Module 3 8 Intended stage in the degree course (recommendation) 2 nd semester 9 Master in Educational Quality in Developing Countries 10 Assessment and examinations Oral examination (30 minutes) 11 Composition of grade 100% oral exam 12 Frequency Only summer semester 13 Workload Attendance: 30 h Self study: 120 h 14 One semester 15 • • English 16 Preparatory read- ing / reading list Shulmann, L. S. (2004): The Wisdom of Practice.
+Essays Teaching, Learning and Learning to Teach.
+Vol.1., Sar co: John Wiley &amp; Sons.
 Tschannen-Moran, M. et al (2001): Teacher Efficacy.
-Review of

-Educational Research Vol 68, pp. 208-248.
+Re Educational Research Vol 68, pp. 208-248.
 Hattie, J. (2008): Visible Learning.
-A Synthesis of Over 800 Meta- Analyses Relating to Achievement, New York: Routledge.
+A Synthesis of Over 8 n Francis- view of

+Analyses Relating to Achievement, New York: Routledge.
 Hattie, J. (2011): Visible Learning for Teachers.
 Maximizing Impacts on Learning.
 New York: Routledge.

-1 Module name Module 5: Theories of Educational Quality III 5 ECTS Caurage (Compulsory) E ECTO 2 Courses Seminar: School and system quality (2 hours/week) 5 ECTS 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 5 >Theories of Educational Quality III< looks at the second dimension of school quality: single school and system quality.
+1 Module name Module 5: Theories of Educational Quality III 5 ECTS 2 Courses (Compulsory) Seminar: School and system quality (2 hours/week) 5 ECTS 3 EC 13 3 Teaching staff Teaching staff of the Institute of Education 4 Module coordi- nator Prof. Dr. Annette Scheunpflug 5 Syllabus outline Module 5 > Theories of Educational Quality III< looks at the second dimension of school quality: single school and system quality.
 Additionally, it addresses the responsibility of state and civil society and their mutual cooperation.
-6 Educational goals and learning outcome Students Have a profound knowledge of determinants of education system quality Can compare the strategies pursued in different countries and evaluate them Learn about models for assessing the quality of educational systems Learn to read scientific studies on school systems and to interpret results Know the basics of educational science, especially educational quality Are able to question and discuss aspects of education's social, cultural and religious relevance Are able to mediate between different rationalities (educational science, educational policy, religion, everyday life etc.) and their specific linguistic registers Are able to evaluate educational quality at different levels 7 Recommended Prerequisites level.
-Modules 1, 2, 3, and 4 8 Intended stage in the degree course (recommendation) 3 rd semester 9 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations Seminar paper (three month time frame) 11 grade 100% seminar paper 12 Frequency Only winter semester 13 Attendance: 30 h Self study: 120 h 14 One semester 15 Language English
+6 Educational goals and learning outcome Students Have a profound knowledge of determinants of education system quality Can compare the strategies pursued in different countries and evaluate them Learn about models for assessing the quality of educational systems Learn to read scientific studies on school systems and to interpret results Know the basics of educational science, especially educational quality Are able to question and discuss aspects of education's social, cultural and religious relevance Are able to mediate between different rationalities (educational science, educational policy, religion, everyday life etc.) and their specific linguistic registers Are able to evaluate educational quality at different levels 7 Recommended Prerequisites Are able to assess educational quality at system a level.
+Module 3, 4, 5, 8 Intended stage in the degree course (recommendation) 3 rd semester 9 Course of study for which the module is ac- ceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations Seminar paper (three month time frame) 11 Composition of grade 100% seminar paper 12 Frequency Only winter semester 13 Workload Attendance: 30 h Self study: 120 h 14 One semester 15 Language English